Beliavsky/Fortran-Tools/README.md

 [fortrantools](https://github.com/CodethinkLabs/fortrantools): tools to enable the use old or proprietary Fortran code with gfortran.
 They are intended to be used together with the gcc extensions in CodethinkLab's gcc branch.

+[Refactoring Of QUEstionable FORTran (Roquefort)](https://github.com/NLESC-JCER/roquefort): creates module to replace existing common blocks, removes unused variable imported from modules, transforms implicit variable declaration to explicit variable declaration, and moves variables to a new module, from NLESC-JCER

 ### Static Analysis
 [camfort](https://github.com/camfort/camfort): refactoring and verification tool for scientific Fortran programs.
 It currently supports Fortran 66, 77, and 90 with various legacy extensions.